South Asia Related Courses for Spring 2016

 In addition to these listings, special reading (499) and research (699) courses are offered in all graduate departments of the College of Arts and Sciences.
 Please refer to the University of Hawai‘i General and Graduate Information Catalog for detailed information about departments and programs.

 422 Anthropology of Religion

-Myth, witchcraft, symbolism, values, ritual, spirit possession, shamanism, religious healing and millennial cults in primitive, folk and urban societies.
-(Cross-listed with Religion 422.)
+Myth, witchcraft, symbolism, values, ritual, spirit possession, shamanism, religious healing and millennial cults in primitive, fold and urban societies (Cross-listed with Religion 422).

 371 Asian Architecture & Culture

 Study of cultural influences that affect the architectural expressions of selected Asian countries.
 Architecture is studied in the context of geography, climate, socioeconomic influences, general historic perspectives